DIAGNijmegen/flare22-brananas/README.md

 ## FLARE22 codebase of team brananas

-This repository contains the codebase for the [FLARE22](https://flare22.grand-challenge.org/) MICCAI challenge of team brananas (Natalia Alves & Bram de Wilde).
+This repository contains the codebase of team brananas (Natalia Alves & Bram de Wilde) for the [FLARE22](https://flare22.grand-challenge.org/) MICCAI challenge.
 This challenge features 50 labelled and 2000 unlabelled abdominal CT scans, on which 13 organs have to be annotated.
 We propose an uncertainty-guided self-learning framework to attack this semi-supervised organ segmentation problem.
+You can read our paper [here](https://doi.org/10.1007/978-3-031-23911-3_11)

 ## Training